-The normal times for a student to begin their programme of study are September 1 or January 1.
+The normal times for a student to begin their program of study are September 1 or January 1.
 It is also possible to begin May 1 upon Departmental approval and agreed supervisor selection.

 The Department offers MSc and PhD degrees - each degree requires graduate courses and research work reported in a thesis.
 Each degree requires 12 credits of course work, unless the candidate already holds an approved MSc.
 Most courses are worth 3 credits.

-Direct entry Ph.D. students may take between 2 and 4 three credit courses in their first year in the program.
-Ph.D students who plan to take less than 4 courses in their first year must obtain permission from their supervisor (as indicated by an e-mail to the Graduate Program Assistant).
-M.Sc. students may take either 3 or 4 three credit courses in their first year in the program.
-M.Sc. students who plan to take 3 courses in their first year must obtain permission from their supervisor (as indicated by an e-mail to the Graduate Program Assistant).
-A one credit pass/fail seminar course is part of the requirements.
-An individual programme is designed by consultation between the graduate advisor, the student's supervisor (if known), and the student at the time of his or her arrival.
+Direct entry PhD students may take between 2 and 4 three credit courses in their first year but must complete 12 credits within the first 24 months of their program.
+PhD students who plan to take less than 4 courses in their first year must obtain permission from their supervisor (as indicated by an e-mail to the Graduate Program Assistant).
+MSc students may take either 3 or 4 three credit courses in their first year in the program.
+MSc students who plan to take 3 courses in their first year must obtain permission from their supervisor (as indicated by an e-mail to the Graduate Program Assistant).
+An individual program is designed by consultation between the graduate advisor, the student's supervisor (if known), and the student at the time of his or her arrival.
 There are no entrance or cumulative examinations.

-Students accepted into the MSc program may transfer directly to a PhD degree program after one year (without completing their MSc) if they have maintained an 80% average in three 500 level courses (9 credits) and have completed the seminar course, Chem540.
+Students accepted into the MSc program may transfer directly to a PhD degree program after one year (without completing their MSc) if they have maintained an 80% average in three 500 level courses (9 credits).
 In such a case, however, there would be a probationary requirement of completion of 12 credits with a first class standing in order to maintain registration in the doctoral program.